syl22-00/pocketsphinx.js/README.md

 There is also a live demo for Chinese.
 To try it, open `http://localhost:8000/webapp/live_zh.html` in your browser.

+In addition to speech recognition, there is also a keyword spotting functionality that detects a specific word or phrase in the audio input.

 # 2. Compilation of `pocketsphinx.js`

 A prebuilt version of `pocketsphinx.js` is available in `webapp/js`, or you can build it yourself.
 Below is the procedure on Linux (and Mac OS X).
 On Windows, refer to the emscripten manual.